-SD: To start off, can you share how the creation of these specific task forces came about?
-Also, can you share some information on the other topics currently being discussed within the RAWG and the advocacy workstream of AFSP?
+SD: To start off, could you share how the creation of these specific task forces came about?
+Also, could you share some information on the other topics currently being discussed within the RAWG and the Advocacy Workstream of AFSP?

-PE: We realised that the number of regulations that are within the European scope and could have an impact on the tape industry is expanding.
-While the impact of certain topics is larger on some companies than others, many companies are more actively following certain topics.
+PE: We realised that the number of regulations which are within the European scope and could have an impact on the tape industry is expanding.
+While the impact of certain topics is greater on some companies than others, many companies are more actively following certain topics.

-The RAWG comprises a network of volunteers from the Afera member companies, who share knowledge and experiences for common benefit.
-At Afera, we monitor the legislative developments and when we identify one that could have an impact, we specify - together with the members - what that impact may be and identify what we can do best to help the members and the sector.
-The priorities were mapped out in 2024 and by surveying the participants, we identified seven aspects to focus on.
+The RAWG comprises a network of volunteers from Afera's member companies, who share knowledge and experiences for common benefit.
+At Afera, we monitor the legislative developments, and when we identify one that could have an impact, we specify - together with the members - what that impact may be and identify what we can do best to help our members and the sector as a whole.
+The priorities were mapped out in 2024 and by surveying the participants, we identified seven aspects on which to focus.

-Task force Priorities identified Packaging and Packaging Waste Regulation (PPWR) Define which tapes/tape components are packaging and which ones are not Follow the development of design of recycling (DfR) guidelines Understand the requirements of PPWR applicable to the general packaging of tape products Understand how PPWR impacts imported products

-PVC REACH Restriction Follow the development of the restriction • Share information with members as it becomes available Microplastic REACH restriction Share information on the responsibilities of tape manufacturers EU Deforestation Regulation (EUDR) Understand what are considered as "relevant products" under the EUDR: raw materials and tape products Provide guidance to members regarding steps to ensure compliance Liaise with authorities as needed Green Claims Directive (GCD) Understand the timeline for the legislative process, transition periods and enforcement • Understand the consequences for the tape industry, what to watch out for and how to seek further assistance Corporate Sustainability Reporting Directive (CSRD) Exchange experiences and learnings from members on preparing for reporting Corporate Sustainability Due Diligence Directive (CS3D) Exchange experiences and learnings from members on preparing for reporting
+Task force Priorities identified Packaging and Packaging Waste Regulation (PPWR) Define which tapes and tape components are packaging and not Follow the development of design of recycling (DfR) guidelines Understand the requirements of PPWR applicable to the general packaging of tape products Understand how PPWR impacts imported products.
+PVC REACH Restriction Follow the development of the restriction Share information with members as it becomes available.
+Microplastic REACH restriction Share information on the responsibilities of tape manufacturers.
+EU Deforestation Regulation (EUDR) Understand what are considered "relevant products" under the EUDR: raw materials and tape products Provide guidance to members regarding steps to ensure compliance Liaise with authorities as needed.
+Green Claims Directive (GCD) Understand the timeline for the legislative process, transition periods and enforcement Understand the consequences for the tape industry, what to watch out for and how to seek further assistance.
+Corporate Sustainability Reporting Directive (CSRD) Exchange experiences and learnings from members on preparing for reporting.
+Corporate Sustainability Due Diligence Directive (CS3D) Exchange experiences and learnings from members on preparing for reporting. - 11 4 12 1 11 11 ified for tonics of maximum relevance to the tane industry